We work to change it for another family ...

 Eammon had signed up years ago to be an organ donor.
 His mother was consoled to learn his loss could benefit others.
 After a 24-hour period to allow for the fentanyl to leave Eammon’s system, tests revealed that he was a viable donor.

-His heart went to a 70-year-old grandfather, his liver to a 30-year-old man, his pancreas, one of the rarest forms of transplants, went to a 40-year-old woman, while one kidney saved another 70-year-old man, and the other kidney saved a 50-year-old woman.
+His heart went to a 70-year-old grandfather, his liver to a 30-year-old man, and his pancreas, one of the rarest forms of transplants, went to a 40-year-old woman, while one kidney saved a 70-year-old man, and the other kidney saved a 50-year-old woman.